Thanks to Josh from the blog Yonder Stoke, for writing this guest post for us.

 Malibu Road is great, because you can usually find free parking, and you’re almost sure to have some good sand, even at high tide.
 Also, if you’re the type of person who’s into long walks on the beach, you can easily walk for upwards of 3 miles on this beach.
 So I think you’re set.

-Anway, Latigo is great for many reasons.
+Anyway, Latigo is excellent for many reasons.
 For surfers, it’s one of the best point breaks in the area, and it’s usually much less crowded than First Point at Malibu Surfrider.
 The wave at Latigo is nice and slow, so it’s a great spot for beginners to test out their skills as well as more experienced surfers to get practice on some nice long waves.

 For those who would prefer to enjoy the beach from dry-land, Latigo offers great views and lots of sand.
 Additionally, Latigo point blocks most of the wind coming from up the coast.
 So this tends to be a pretty calm and well-protected beach.